-Landing page especially caters to those viewers who have clicked on your ad- the very ad which has redirected these viewers to a page that contains information about the product/service being advertised.
+The landing page especially caters to those viewers who have clicked on your ad the very ad has redirected these viewers to a page that contains information about the product/service being advertised.
 For example, let’s say you are a fashion accessory seller and have put up an ad online for a cool tan tote bag.
 Now, whenever a person will click on this ad, he will be redirected to the landing page that features details of the bag and also offers the buying option.
 So, in this case, the audience of a landing page are those who want to know about a specific product and also intend to purchase it.
-This way, these visitors are already in your sales funnel and shows faster and higher chances of immediate conversion.
+This way, these visitors are already in your sales funnel and show faster and higher chances of immediate conversion.

 As discussed previously, those who visit your home page primarily intend to “explore” your website or know about your business.
 Most of them do not intend to buy anything right away and their main objective here is to gather information about your trade.
 They might convert into your customers later but, unlike a landing page, conversion is not the immediate effect here.

 Landing pages focus on one sole objective: conversion of traffic.

 On the contrary, a home page has to juggle myriad roles.
 It has to feature information about your business in general, the customers you serve, the USP of your trade/site and so on.
 Additionally, the home page has to allow people to look for and navigate to different pages or sections across the website.
 Besides, the page will also contain social buttons that will take visitors to the business’ profile page on social media sites.

 Based on the discussion above, your home page will always bustle with multiple links to help visitors interact with the site in a variety of ways.